pitag-ha/cardio-crumble/README.md

 Beforehand, make sure you have a MIDI device correctly set up on your machine (be it software, or hardware.).

-For software synthesizers, refer to our wiki page: [MIDI Setup](https://github.com/pitag-ha/cardio-crumble/wiki/MIDI-Setup)
+If you don't have a MIDI device at hand, you can set up a software synthesizer.
+For that, refer to our wiki page: [MIDI Setup](https://github.com/pitag-ha/cardio-crumble/wiki/MIDI-Setup)

 Find a device id by listing all the MIDI devices on your system